-Some special needs cats are too special, and we support them for their entire lives; we call those cats “Lifetime Cats” and they are not up for adoption!
+Some special needs cats are too special, and we support them for their entire lives; we call those cats “Lifetime Cats” and they are not up for adoption because they’re already home!
 There is 3 types of Lifetime Rocket Cats:

 “Lifetime Residents” are cats who stay with us here permanently.
 “Sponsored Residents” are cats who reside here under certain conditions (ie: until their head sponsor is ready to adopt them).
 We also have some special needs cats are too special for us to ever lose track of or for us to ever stop supporting that we have agreed to help with lifetime medical care of after they have been adopted and these cats are simply called “Lifetimers”.